Fiave/demo-repo/README.md

 #Learning GitHub

-I am learning how to use GitHub so i can upload my projects online.
+I am learning how to use GitHub so i can upload my projects online!